NotAvi1389/NotAvi1389.github.io/index.md

-# Avtej RHyner's Portfolio
+# Avtej Rhyner's Portfolio

-I am Avtej Rhhyner and I am a computer science major who plans to hopefully graduate in 2028.
+I am Avtej Rhyner and I am a computer science major who plans to hopefully graduate in 2028.

 ## Favorite labs from CPSC120L